BAAL-NF/baal-nf/doc/Design.md

 That means in particular that all features should initially be developed and tested on a branch, before being merged to master.

 To cut a release, simply tag the relevant commit on master, and make sure to update the version number in nextflow.config accordingly.
-There's a [changelog](/CHANGELOG.md), which shouldbe kept up to date as part of any merge request.
+There's a [changelog](/CHANGELOG.md), which should be kept up to date as part of any merge request.

 ## Building Containers